Parnell Square: Famous historic residents and events

 No 5 – Birthplace of Oliver St John Gogarty (1878–1957); writer, surgeon, and senator.
-A friend of Michael Collins and the writers WB Yeats and James Joyce, Gogarty was unwillingly immortalised as Buck Mulligan in the Ulysses.
+A friend of Michael Collins and the writers W. B. Yeats and James Joyce, Gogarty was unwillingly immortalised as Buck Mulligan in the Ulysses.
 From the early 1920s until the early 1930s No 5 served as the headquarters of Cumann na nGaedheal, the governing party.

 No 9 Cavendish Row – Dr Bartholomew Mosse (1713–1759); Philanthropist and surgeon.
 Mosse lived here, having originally hailed from Portlaoise.
-He founded the Rotunda Hospital, located in the square and which was built to designs of Richard Cassels between 1751 and 1757.
+He founded the Rotunda Hospital, located in the square which was built to designs of Richard Cassels between 1751 and 1757.
 The emergence of Parnell Square as a square is largely attributable to him as he laid out pleasure gardens to pay for the hospital.

 No. 14 Parnell Square was the headquarters of Conradh na Gaeilge in the 1940s and 1950s and perhaps into the 1960s.
 The Ard-chraobh of the Gaelic League was in this building.

 No 25 Parnell Square, Gaelic League building.
 This building is of great significance during the period surrounding the War of Independence as it was here on 9 September 1914 that a meeting held by the Supreme Council of the Irish Republican Brotherhood (IRB) with selected others agreed to rise up against the British before the Great War, subsequently known as the First World War, would be finished: In attendance were Éamonn Ceannt, Thomas Clarke, James Connolly, Arthur Griffith, John MacBride, Seán Mac Diarmada, Sean McGarry, William "Bill" O'Brien, Seán T. O'Kelly, Padraig Pearse, Joseph Plunkett.

 No 29 – 30 Parnell Square – Formerly Vaughan's Hotel; a favourite hiding and meeting place for Michael Collins.